dsanekov/UserStorage/README.md

 # UserStorage

 This is a CRUD REST-API project, which allows you to work with users.
+You can create user with:
+1) Surname,
+2) Name,
+3) Middle name,
+4) Date of birth,
+5) Email,
+6) Phone number,
+7) Image.

 ## Technology stack